Rajpratik71/Mininet-wiki/Mininet 2.2.0rc1 Release Notes.md

 * Currently `--switch user` cannot be used with `--mac`; there appears to be a bug where the reference switch (and presumably its derivates like the CPqD switch) does not correctly match and forward packets when the MAC address is `00:00:00:00:00:01`.

-* Currently `--switch ivs` cannot be used with more than a few switches; a bug has been submitted to the IVS developers.

 * Currently `--host rt` may not work correctly when installed with apt-get install on Ubuntu 12.04.5.
 The `mininet` package is missing the `cgroup-bin` dependency.
 To fix this, `apt-get install cgroup-bin`.

 * Currently `--host rt` will not work correctly with any default ubuntu kernel.
 The POSIX real-time scheduler has been disabled by default in all Ubuntu kernels.
 To fix this, enable `RT_GROUP_SCHED` in your kernel.